The Priority Services Register (PSR) is a free service provided by suppliers and network operators to customers in need.

 - Accessible information – account and bill information can be sent out in an accessible format (large print/braille) etc

-- Suppliers can provide free gas safety checks for homeowners and are available every 12 months.
-This is available if you are in receipt of a means tested benefit and live with a child under 5
+- Suppliers can provide free gas safety checks for homeowners which are available every 12 months.
+This is available if you are in receipt of a means-tested benefit and live with a child under 5

 How to sign up to the Priority Services Register